 A very easy Union Jack cake

-While it looks impressive, this Union Jack Jubilee Traybake Cake is super easy to make and decorate (even if you are not blessed with the greatest cake making skills!)
+While it looks impressive, this Union Jack Traybake Cake is super easy to make and decorate (even if you are not blessed with the greatest cake making skills!)

 All you need to do is make a simple vanilla sponge, then top with a simple vanilla buttercream.
 Finally make a Union Jack flag pattern using strawberries, raspberries and blueberries.